chelsea-liddy/Good-News-Library/README.md

-# chelsea-CP02
+# Welcome to the Good News Library
-A repo to meet the requirements of Bootcamp assessment CP02 - NPM
+Personal project